 The First Reading Rooms at Abertillery in 1856.

-Long before Mr T. W. Powell came to the valley education was at the forefront of the long term planning for the towns workforce by the Industrialists.
-Sir Thomas Phillips, he fought for the Welsh language and worked with Messrs T. P. & D. Price (Penybont Colliery owners) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the first Reading Rooms at Abertillery in 1856.
+Long before Mr Thomas Wilde Powell came to the valley, education was at the forefront of the long-term planning for the town’s workforce by the industrialists.
+One of these who pushed for education was Sir Thomas Phillips, he fought for the Welsh language and worked closely with Messrs T. P. & D. Price (Penybont Colliery owners) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the first reading rooms at Abertillery in 1856.

 The Powell’s Tillery years and the Workmen’s Hall and Reading Room.

 In 1882 Mr Thomas Wilde Powell took over the Penybont Tillery Colliery from Mr Basil Jayne & Co and formed the Powell’s Tillery Steam Coal Co.
 Mr Powell’s first commitment was to give as a gift, to the workmen, a hall with a library and reading room.
 Mr Powell arranged to have the Tillery Street Workmen’s Hall and Reading Room built and paid for at his own expense.